veselosky/control-escape/source/linux/editing-vim.rst

 the other hand, if you enjoy working at a command line, then you may end up *loving* ``vi``.

-Lesson 1: How to
+Lesson 1: How to Quit vi
-Quit
 *******************************************************************************
 Since ``vi`` is the default editor, there's a good chance you got dropped into it without knowing it.
 This can be *extremely* frustrating if you don't know